Common Baxi Boiler Problems Repairs and Issues

 If the pressure is what it says the boiler should be, contact a heating engineer.

-The boiler will not ignite can then cause the boiler locking.
+The boiler will not ignite can then cause the boiler to lock out.

 This usually happens if a problem occurs with the mains gas, gas valve supply, or another damaged part.